contrib-fyi/contrib-fyi/README.md

 There are many "Good First Issue" finders available today, but most rely on static lists of curated, popular repositories.

-I previously relied on [github-help-wanted](https://github.com/mac-s-g/github-help-wanted/), a fantastic tool that enabled dynamic searching of active issues across GitHub using custom queries.
+I previously relied on [github-help-wanted](https://github.com/mac-s-g/github-help-wanted/).
+What I loved most about it was the **thrill of discovery**—because it displayed issues in chronological order, I often stumbled upon unexpectedly wonderful projects that I would have otherwise missed.

-Contrib.FYI was built to carry forward that powerful **"Dynamic Search"** philosophy.
-It combines real-time GitHub API access with a modern interface, local issue tracking, and personal token integration to bypass rate limits—creating a robust discovery tool for today's open source contributors.
+Contrib.FYI was built to preserve this experience of **serendipitous discovery**.
+It carries forward the "Dynamic Search" philosophy by combining real-time GitHub API access with a modern interface.
+With local issue tracking and personal token integration, it creates a robust environment where you can find fresh, exciting opportunities in the open source world.

 ### Comparison